 I am a historian of the Ottoman Empire, with an interest in understanding the empire within larger Islamic, European, and global contexts.
 I received my Ph.D. from Princeton University before joining the University of Cambridge in 2014.
-My research focuses on issues of empire, cultural exchange, and Islamic devotional practice in the sixteenth and seventeenth centuries, with a focus on today's Syria and Turkey.
+My research focuses on issues of empire, culture, and nature in the sixteenth and seventeenth centuries, with a focus on today's Syria and Turkey.

 My research has been supported by the American Historical Association, the Beinecke Scholarship, the Fulbright Association, the German Orient-Institut in Istanbul, and the American Research Institute in Turkey.

 I am happy to supervise students in all aspects of Ottoman history from 1300-1800.
 At the undergraduate level, I also welcome projects examining European relations with the Ottoman Empire.

 In Part I of the Tripos, I lecture and supervise primarily for Paper 16 (‘Early Modern Europe, 1450-1760’) and Paper 21 (‘Empires in World History’).
 At Part II, I teach the special subject ‘The Palace and the Coffeehouse: The Power of Place in the Ottoman Empire, 1300-1800’.
 I also contribute to paper 14, ‘Material Culture in the Early Modern World’.

 At the MPhil level, I teach a course entitled, ‘Global Early Modernity?’ exploring the early modern period from a global perspective.
 Every other year, I also offer ‘Historians as Writers’, a graduate-level workshop allowing students to reflect on and develop their writing.